ashu-kudesiya/Gesture-Controlled-Robotic-Car/README.md

 # Gesture-Controlled Robotic Car Project

 ## Introduction
-This project showcases a gesture-controlled robotic car designed to navigate and perform actions based on user gestures.
+This project showcases a ## Gesture Controlled Robotic Car designed to navigate and perform actions based on user hand gestures.
 The car is built using [mention hardware components] and utilizes [mention technologies used, e.g., Arduino, sensors, motor drivers, etc.].

 ## Features
 - Recognizes hand gestures for controlling movement.